sandroSaraujo/nlw_orphanages/README.md

 # nlw_orphanages
-Project for scheduling visits to orphanages produced during study activities at Next Level Week.
+Project for scheduling visits to orphanages produced during study activities at Next Level Week, created with React-Typescript and NodeJS.